Login / Register

 The Requirement

 Complete detection on exact-name matches.
-Not a target — a requirement.
+A requirement, not a target.

-A screening system must prove that it works — not just produce results and hope.
-The standard is unambiguous: if a designated person cannot be found by their own official name, the system has failed.
+A screening system has to prove it works.
+If a designated person cannot be found under their own official name, the system has failed.

-There is no acceptable detection threshold below complete for exact-name matches.
-Anything less means a sanctioned actor can appear in your data and go undetected.
-The nightly self-verification enforces this standard automatically.
+For exact-name matches there is no acceptable detection rate below 100 %.
+Anything less means a sanctioned actor can sit in your data unnoticed.
+The nightly self-verification enforces that bar — automatically, every night.

 Test Design

-Every entity from every active source is screened against itself under multiple conditions.
-The test is not a sample — it is exhaustive.
-Every entity.
-Every night.
+Every entity from every active source is screened against itself under multiple conditions, every night.
+Exhaustive, not sampled.

 Configurations and Mutation Levels

-- Cross-source validation (runs as a separate session, not part of configs A–E): Screens each source's entities against all other sources simultaneously.
+• Cross-source validation (runs as a separate session, not part of the progressive stages): Screens each source's entities against all other sources.
 Tests whether a designation on one list is detectable via a different list's entry for the same actor.

 Mutation Levels: